 The Application will describe information and concerns related to the VC raised through consultation with government agencies, stakeholders, Indigenous Nations and community members (i.e., members of an affected Indigenous Nation).
 This information will be used for the scoping of the assessment, and for informing the Application's analyses.
+It also summarizes the influence of this consultation and engagement on the assessment.
+Within each associated valued component section, a summary of the topics and key information and concerns that Cedar identified as part of its consultation and engagement efforts will be provided.

 Where made available by Indigenous Nations, traditional knowledge and traditional use studies and information, Indigenous Nation land use plans, or other documents or sources of information will be included in the assessment.